 There are lifts, but they are always far away or it takes 3 separate ones to get where you need.

 And then sometimes you just cannot find one – lol.
-Or the lines 15 people deep.
+Or the line is 15 people deep.

 Boy, do I wish I knew this at the start of the trip.